SRT

 Self Reconciliation Certification Training

-Three day certification training diving into the process of Self-Reconcilaition therapy, its creation to support clients with sexual trauma, the research, the interventions, and the implementation.
+Four day certification training diving into the process of Self-Reconcilaition therapy, its creation to support clients with sexual trauma, the research, the interventions, and the implementation.